-NET CHANGE IN FUND BALANCES - TOTAL GOVERNMENTAL FUNDS

-Amounts reported for governmental activities in the statement of activities are different because:

-Governmental funds report capital outlays as expenditures.
-However in the statement of activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation expense.
-The amount by which capital outlays exceeded depreciation expense is as follows:

-Depreciation expense (647,551) Capital outlays 1,921,982

-Repayment of long-term debt principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.

-General obligation bonds 22,835,000 Capital lease obligation 422,132

-In the statement of activities, losses on the disposal of assets are shown,whereas, in the governmental funds only the proceeds on the disposal if any, are shown Loss on disposal

-The change in the net pension liability / asset and related deferred inflows and outflows of resources as a result of employer contributions, changes in assumptions and proportionate share of the differences between the expected and actual experience of the pension plan.

-Proceeds on long-term debt is an other financing source in the governmental funds, but increases the liability in the statement of net position.

-Bond premiums are an other financing source in the governmental funds, but increase the liability in the statement of net position, and is amortized yearly over term of bond.

-Proceeds on capital leases is an other financing source in the governmental funds, but increases the liability in the statement of net position.
+NET CHANGE IN FUND BALANCES - TOTAL GOVERNMENTAL FUNDS \$ (8,957,440) Amounts reported for governmental activities in the statement of activities are different because : • • ation 19,852,586 • 305,000 220,017 1,525,017 In the statement of activities, losses on the disposal of assets are shown, whereas, in the governmental funds only the proceeds on the disposal if any, are shown Loss on disposal (3,578) The change in the net pension liability / asset and related deferred inflows and outflows of resources as a result of employer contributions, changes in assumptions and proportionate share of the differences between the expected and actual experience of the pension plan.
+811,803 Proceeds on long-term debt is an other financing source in the governmental funds, but increases the liability in the statement of net position.
+(9,300,000) Bond premiums are an other financing source in the governmental funds, but increase the liability in the statement of net position, and is amortized yearly over term of bond.
+50,193 Proceeds on capital leases is an other financing source in the governmental funds, but increases the liability in the statement of net position.
+(117,207) Other post-employment benefits are reported in the governmental funds when amounts are paid.

-Proceeds on bond premiums is an other financing source in the governmental funds, but increases the liability in the statement of net position.

-Other post-employment benefits are reported in the governmental funds when amounts are paid.
 However, the statement of activities reports the amount earned during the year.
 Post employment benefits paid are greater than the amounts earned.

-LRLIF benefits are reported in the governmental funds when amounts are paid.
+49,269 LRLIF benefits are reported in the governmental funds when amounts are paid.
 However, the statement of activities reports the amount earned during the year.
 Post employment benefits paid are greater than the amounts earned.

-Accrued interest reported in the governmental funds are reported as expenditures when paid.
+(40,309) Accrued interest reported in the governmental funds are reported as expenditures when paid.
 However, in the statement of activities, interest expense is recognized as interest accrues, regardless of when it is due.

-CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES
+(81,585) CHANGE IN NET POSITION OF GOVERNMENTAL ACTIVITIES \$ 3,788,749

-CLINTON COMMUNITY SCHOOL DISTRICT STATEMENT OF FIDUCIARY NET POSITION

-Agency Fund Priv Purpose

-ASSETS Cash and investments TOTAL ASSETS \$ - - \$ -

-NET POSITION \$ \$

-CLINTON COMMUNITY SCHOOL DISTRICT STATEMENT OF CHANGES IN FIDUCIARY NET POSITION

-Agency Fund Private Purpose Trust

-ADDITIONS

-Contributions \$ - \$ -

-Receipts

-TOTAL ADDITIONS

-DEDUCTIONS

-Disbursement to student organizations - -

-Other 53,990 12,100

-TOTAL DEDUCTIONS 53,990 12,100

-CHANGE IN NET POSITION (53,990) (12,100)

-NET POSITION AT BEGINNING OF YEAR 53,990 12,100

-NET POSITION AT END OF YEAR \$ - \$